crbulakites/hum/README.md

 Hum converts \*.hum files to playable \*.wav files.

+_This project is in early development, and its public API is possibly subject to breaking changes at any time.
+If I knowingly make a breaking change, I will update the MINOR version in the semantic versioning scheme, where the version numbers are MAJOR.MINOR.PATCH._

 Building the Project
 --------------------
 To build the project, use `cargo build` in the root directory.